sunesimonsen/nano-router/packages/router/Readme.md

 # Nano Router

-A framework agnostic minimalistic router with focus on named routes.
+A framework agnostic minimalistic router with a focus on named routes.

 This package is meant as a basis for creating framework specific routers like the [React integration](../react).